 ABSTRACT

-Objective: The aim of the current research was to evaluate the anticancer potential of Pleiogyniumtimorenseseeds against different human cancer cell lines, its antioxidant activity as well as, to investigate its phytoconstituents.
+Objective: The aim of the current research was to evaluate the cytotoxicity of Pleiogyniumtimorenseseeds against different human cancer cell lines, its antioxidant activity and to investigate its phytoconstituents.

-Material and Methods: Ethyl acetate extract ofpleiogynium timorense seeds was assayed for the cytotoxic activity against liver cancer cell line (HepG2), ovarian cancer cell line (SKOV-3) and Prostate cancer cell line (PC-3) using SRB (Sulforhodamine B) assay.
+Methods: Ethyl acetate extract ofpleiogynium timorense seeds was assayed for the cytotoxic effectagainst liver cancer cell line (HepG2), ovarian cancer cell line (SKOV-3) and prostate cancer cell line (PC-3) using SRB (Sulforhodamine B) assay.
 The antioxidant activity was evaluated by the DPPH radical scavenging assay using Trolox as a standard.
 The polyphenolic contents of the extract were determined by using high performance liquid chromatography (HPLC).

-Results: The result revealed that the plant extract exhibited a very potent activity against liver cancer cell line (HEPG-2) with IC50 =1.62 μg/mL,a potent cytotoxic activity against the ovarian cancer cell line (SKOV-3) with IC50 =6.37 μg/mL, while it showed a moderate activity against the prostate cancer cell line (PC-3) with IC50 = 46μg/mL, by comparing with that of Doxorubicin.
-Moreover, IC50 values of Trolox and the extract were 24.42 ± 0.87 and 90.4 ± 0.32 μg/ml, respectively.
-HPLC analysis of polyphenolic compounds revealed the identification of ten polyphenolic compounds in ethyl acetate extract of Pleiogyniumtimorenseseeds representing 87.2% of the total area, where chlorogenic acid (24.7%), catechin (17.2%), Coumaric acid (7.4), and gallic acid (7.3) represent the major compounds.
+Results: The result revealed that the seed extract exhibited very potent activity against liver cancer cell line (HEPG-2) with IC50 =1.62 μg/mL, andthe ovarian cancer cell line (SKOV-3) with IC50 =6.37 μg/mL, while a moderate activity against the prostate cancer cell line (PC-3) with IC50 = 46μg/mL, by comparing with that of Doxorubicin.
+Moreover, IC50 values of Trolox and the seed extract were 24.42 ± 0.87 and 90.4 ± 0.32 μg/ml, respectively.
+HPLC analysis of polyphenolic compounds revealed the identification of ten polyphenolic compounds in ethyl acetate extract of Pleiogyniumtimorenseseeds representing 87.2% of the total area, where chlorogenic acid (24.7%), catechin (17.2%), Coumaric acid (7.4%), and gallic acid (7.3%) represent the major compounds.

 Conclusion: In conclusion, the current study highlights the effect of ethyl acetate extract ofpleiogyniumtimorense seeds as antioxidant and a potent cytotoxic agent against different human cell lines aiming to be the first step towards the discovery of safe natural anticancer drug.